michaelmickspad/PremiereProWithAutoHotKey/README.md

 * Version 0.1
     - Initial release
+    - Included basic scripts for creating your configuration file from a premiere pro .kys file
+    - Included functionality for preset() and associated other functions
+    - Wrote the README
+    - Included placeholders for future ideas regarding GUI and automated hotkey generation
+    - Included executable for the initial version of the setup process

 ## License

 Yes.

 ## List of Issues That Irked Me With Taran's Code And Caused Me To Make This Project
-Taran, if you're reading this, I'm sorry...
+Taran, if you're reading this, I am genuinely sorry...
 I know you are a video editor and not a coder, but these things were issues that made the code so much more diffult to parse and included some very problematic practices

-- Use of whitespace tabs instead of multiple spaces (terrible for formatting and adjustability, and options exist to replace your tab button in coding text editors with multiple spaces)
+- Use of tabs instead of multiple spaces
 - Use of "goto"
 - Use of "goto" to jump to a line specified by single line function call
 - Use of "goto" to jump to end a function instead of stopping function with "Return"